 Keld is a hamlet at the head of Swaledale in the Yorkshire Dales National Park.The name derives from the Viking word Kelda meaning a spring, and the village was once called Appletre Kelde - the spring near the apple trees.

 Keld is the crossing point of the Coast to Coast Walk and the Pennine Way long distance footpaths so this is good walking country and a great area to take advantage of the fantastic scenery in the National Park.
 At the height of the lead-mining boom in Swaledale in the late 19th century, the village had a population of around 6,000.
-During this period, a series of remarkable buildings - now Grade II listed - were erected: these include the Congregational and Methodist chapels (of which The Manse is one), the school and the Literary Institute.
+During this period, a series of remarkable buildings - now Grade II listed - were erected: these include the Congregational and Methodist chapels, the school and the Literary Institute.

-Keld has a seasonal tearoom in the centre of the village and there is also Keld Lodge on the edge of the village.
-Keld Lodge is principally a walker’s hotel with a bar and restaurant-rest assured that the atmosphere is informal and you will receive a warm and friendly welcome here.
+Keld has seasonal tearooms in the centre of the village including a self-service one in winter and there is also Keld Lodge on the edge of the village.
+Keld Lodge is principally a walker's hotel with a bar and restaurant-rest assured that the atmosphere is informal and you will receive a warm and friendly welcome here.